cmacfie/exjobb/exjobb.md

 **CD - Survey Anomaly**
 * CD1 - In the first survey, having an online community was ranked as the second most important aspect.
 In the second one, it’s ranked in the middle.
 Why do you think that is?

+### Interview Results

+All of the interviews can be found in their full form in appendix X. In this section however we will discuss some interesting findings in the interviews.

+#### API Documentation and Examples

+Just like the surveys suggested, API documentation and examples are very important to everyone.
+It turns out that API examples are actually the first thing most people look for when encountering new documentation.
+Most of the interview subjects, when encounter with the question "AB1 - When you look at API documentation, what are you usually looking for?" answered in some shape or form that they first of all look for examples, or quoted them as very important.
+[Architect - 24, Quality Architect - 20, Developer Manager - 12, Software Developer - 8, Software Engineer - 13]

+API examples is cited as a kick-off point, for people to get started, but also get an understanding of what this particular document section is trying to convey.
+[QA - 22; M - 26; SD - 20, 51]
+It's also cited as being used for copy-pasting and modifying to be used in their own code.

+The more generic an API is, the more examples you need, according to the Architect [Architect - 30], since more there are more applications of the API.

+When it comes to how the examples should look, the answers naturally differs depending on their context.
+The interview objects want both getting-started-examples [Q - 96, SE - 40] and short snippets [Q - 98; SD - 10; SE - 40].
+The opinions differ on the how big these snippets should be, and if they should be runnable on their own.
+The architect said that these snippets that are not in the getting-started part should be as concise as possible and not runnable on their own [Q - 100].
+The Quality Architect however says it's nice to have runnable examples [QA - 34], but it's not that important [QA - 63-64].
+He goes on to say that the key is that they are as small as possible [QA - 60].
+The software engineer extends on this, saying that the snippet should be as short as possible, as long as you don't need prerequisite knowledge.
+If you do need prior knowledge, the example should give a broader context with explanations.
+[SE - 34-66].

+Key seems to be however to get started quickly, to be able to evaluate the product, and that examples are key here.
+[DM - 60; A - 44]

 ## Good Sources